 If you have eczema, it is important to take good care of your skin.
 Take warm (not hot!) baths on a regular basis and immediately applying moisturizers afterward will help keep your skin moist.
 You'll find more information about this in the bathing and moisturizing section.
-In order for prescription medications to be most effective, a proper bathing and moisturizing regime is required.
+In order for prescription medications to be most effective, a proper bathing and moisturizing regimen is required.

 Eczema prevention check list:

 - Wear cotton or soft fabrics.
 Avoid rough, scratchy fibers and tight clothing.

 - Take lukewarm baths and showers, using mild soap or non-soap cleanser

 - Gently pat your skin dry with a soft towel - do not rub.